Niagara, New York

 Niagara University Beginnings (NUB) is a one-credit seminar course required of all first-year students.
 It is designed to introduce students to the academic culture of Niagara University.
-In this class, students learn about how their academic course of study is integrated with the mission, the general education curriculum and student life.
+In this class, students learn about how their academic course of study is integrated with the mission, the general education curriculum, and student life.

 First-year students typically take their NUB course with other students in their major and often have an NUB instructor from their major as well.
-The goal is to help students acclimate academically to college life, while informing them of campus policies that impact them directly.
+The goal is to help students acclimate academically to college life, all while informing them of campus policies that impact them directly.

 SMALL CLASSES WITH CARING FACULTY

 Niagara’s student-to-faculty ratio of 11:1 means that classes are small enough to give students the individual attention they need to succeed.
 Faculty members serve as advisors to students in their major field of study (or under the Academic Exploration Program for those who have not yet decided on a major).